 Explore This!
 Activity Stations

 Find fun and engaging activities in the galleries.
 Choose the art and activities that interest your family and move at your own pace.
-Offered select weekends in November and December, and select weekdays in April.
 Free with Museum admission

 The Paula and James Crown Creativity Lab